Skip to content

 URL Redirects

-SWS provides the ability to redirect request URLs with pattern matching support.
+SWS provides the ability to redirect request URLs with Glob pattern-matching support.

 URI redirects are particularly useful with pattern matching (globs).
 Use them for example to prevent broken links if you've moved a page or to shorten URLs.